ssb22/adjuster/README.md

 Make sure Tornado is on the system.
 If you have root access to a GNU/Linux box, try `sudo apt-get install python-tornado` or `sudo pip install tornado` (on a Mac you might need sudo easy_install pip first).
 If you don’t have root access, try `pip install tornado --user` and if all else fails then with Python 2.6 or 2.7 you can download the [old version 2.4.1](https://files.pythonhosted.org/packages/2b/29/c8590fd2072afd307412277a4505e282225425d89e556e2cc223eb2ecad7/tornado-2.4.1.tar.gz), unpack it and use its `tornado` subdirectory.
 On Windows, the easiest way is probably to install Cygwin, install its `python` package, and do something like `wget http://peak.telecommunity.com/dist/ez_setup.py && python ez_setup.py && easy_install pip && pip install tornado`

-Then run adjuster.py with the appropriate options (see below), or use it in a WSGI application (see notes at the bottom of Web Adjuster's web page for details).
+Then run adjuster.py with the appropriate options (see below), or use it in a WSGI application (see section at end).

 Web Adjuster is free software licensed under the Apache License, Version 2.0 (this is also the license used by Tornado itself).
 If you use it in a good project, I’d appreciate hearing about it.